Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Introduction

 The appendix in reference \cite{rankin.caqg} demonstrates that solutions of equation (\ref{geometric.wave.eq}) match solutions to Dirac's Equation for the case of uniform, constant, non-null electromagnetic fields.
 In that proof, the Dirac Equation itself is taken to be the (chiral) second order form of the equation, {\samepage }

-As a quick reference summary\cite{rankin.caqg,rankin.9404023,rankin.mg7}, equation (\ref{geometric.wave.eq}) follows from a Weyl-like Cartan geometric model with gauge invariant variables defined for cases in which the curvature $ B \neq 0 $.
+As a quick reference summary\cite{rankin.caqg,rankin.9404023,rankin.mg7} (or see the appendix of this paper for a more detailed, quaternion generalization of these steps), equation (\ref{geometric.wave.eq}) follows from a Weyl-like Cartan geometric model with gauge invariant variables defined for cases in which the curvature $ B \neq 0 $.
 For the metric, that definition is

-where $ C = \pm 1 $.
-This is just the product of the scalar curvature and the gauge varying metric, but with the case $ C = -1 $ included originally to handle cases of $ B < 0 $, and retained as a legitimate flexibility of equation (\ref{def.ghat}) even though $ C = 1 $ is used here\cite{galehouse.minus.C,galehouse.ijtp.1,galehouse.ijtp.2}.
+where the constant $ C = \pm 1 $.
+This is just the product of the scalar curvature and the gauge varying metric, but the case $ C = -1 $ is included originally to handle cases of $ B < 0 $, and $ C $ is retained as a legitimate flexibility of equation (\ref{def.ghat}) even though $ C = 1 $ is used here\cite{galehouse.minus.C,galehouse.ijtp.1,galehouse.ijtp.2}.
+Other possible values for $C$ will be briefly examined later.

 The analog to equation (\ref{def.ghat}) for the Weyl vector is {\samepage } where in common electromagnetic gauge choices, {\samepage } with $ A_{\mu} $ real.
 Then {\samepage } where $ F_{\mu \nu} $ is the standard Maxwell tensor, the curl of $ A_{\mu} $, and it is real.